rajatbutola/ImmunoResponsePredictor/README.md

 ---
-# The GUI can either be downloaded directly from this repository or accessed online with the following link:
+# The GUI can either be downloaded directly from this repository or accessed online via following link:

     https://logitda.shinyapps.io/immunoresponsepredictor/

 ---
-# For running locally please follow the below steps:
+# To run locally please follow the below steps:

 ## Detailed steps to run this code locally
 - Running the ImmunoResonsePredictor on local system.